Spinal Cord Stimulator Implant: Risks & Side Effects

 Adjusting to life with an SCS involves a mental shift as well.
 It can be incredibly freeing to have a tool that gives you more control over your pain.
 However, it’s also important to have realistic expectations and understand that the device is a management tool, not a cure.
 Some people may feel a sense of dependency on the device.
 Openly discussing your feelings and expectations with your doctor can help you develop a healthy relationship with your SCS.
 The ultimate goal is to use the device to improve your quality of life, allowing you to focus less on your pain and more on living.

-Questions to Ask Your Doctor Before Surgery
+Key Questions to Ask Your Doctor

 Deciding to get a spinal cord stimulator is a major step, and it’s completely normal to have a lot of questions.
 A good doctor will welcome them.
 Your role in this process is to be your own best advocate, and that starts with gathering all the information you need to feel confident in your choice.
 Think of this conversation as a partnership.
 You bring the expertise on your body and your pain, and your doctor brings the medical expertise.
 Together, you can determine the best path forward.
 To help you get started, here are four essential questions to discuss with your pain specialist before scheduling surgery.

-Am I a Good Candidate?
+Am I a Good Candidate for This Implant?

 This is the most important question to start with.
 A spinal cord stimulator isn’t a one-size-fits-all solution, and proper patient selection is critical for a successful outcome.
 Your doctor will need to consider your specific type of chronic pain, what has and hasn’t worked for you in the past, and your overall health.
 Be prepared to talk openly about your medical history, including any other conditions you have.
 An experienced specialist like Dr. Ajith Nair will perform a thorough evaluation to determine if the potential benefits of an SCS outweigh the risks for your unique situation.

-What Are My Other Options?
+What Are My Other Treatment Options?

 Before you commit to an implant, you should have a clear picture of all the available alternatives.
 A spinal cord stimulator is just one of many advanced pain management treatments that can help with chronic pain.
 Ask your doctor to walk you through other options, which might include less invasive procedures like epidural steroid injections, radiofrequency ablation, or different types of nerve blocks.
 Understanding the full spectrum of treatments ensures you are making a truly informed decision and choosing the therapy that aligns best with your condition and lifestyle goals.

-What Results Can I Realistically Expect?
+What Results Should I Realistically Expect?

 It’s crucial to set realistic expectations.
 While many people experience life-changing pain relief with a spinal cord stimulator, it’s not a magic wand.
 The goal of spinal cord stimulation is to significantly reduce your pain, not necessarily eliminate it completely.
 Ask your doctor what a successful outcome looks like for someone with your condition.
 A good target might be a 50% or more reduction in pain, which can be enough to help you regain function, reduce your reliance on pain medication, and get back to the activities you love.

-What Does Follow-Up Care Involve?
+What Does Follow-Up Care Look Like?

 The journey doesn’t end when the surgery is over.
 A spinal cord stimulator requires ongoing management and a long-term relationship with your pain management team.
 Ask what the follow-up schedule looks like, how often you’ll need to come in for check-ups, and who you should call if you have issues with the device.
 You’ll also need to learn how to use your controller and make adjustments.
 Our Patient Center has resources to help, but your doctor can explain the specifics of programming, battery life, and what to expect in the years to come.